gigawhitlocks/zuul/README.md

 Hacker School needs a replacement for a piece of closed source abandonware.
 It does what it does very nicely, but won't be developed, and could be totally abandoned at any time.

 I think a permanent solution to this problem is to clone the abandonware.
+I'd like to pitch Zuul.io to the community, but I'm going to wait until it's.. like.. pre-alpha.
+If you're a Hacker Schooler and you are interested and I haven't made an announcement, please let me know :)

 ##What will it be?
 Hopefully a nice realtime chat web application similar in functionality to Zulip (above) or HipChat (for those unfamiliar):